Mission Reds

-The Mission Reds were a minor league baseball team located in San Francisco, California, that played in the Pacific Coast League (PCL) from 1926 through 1937.
+The Mission Reds were a Minor League Baseball team located in San Francisco, California, that played in the Pacific Coast League (PCL) from 1926 through 1937.

 First Missions team

 In early September of 1914, the failed Sacramento Solons team moved to San Francisco and renamed itself "Mission", in reference to San Francisco's Mission District.
 San Francisco newspapers had dubbed the Sacramento team the "Wolves", in reference to manager Harry Wolverton.
 The "Wolves" nickname followed them to San Francisco.
+The local papers also called them "the Missions".

 The Mission club continued to play the Sacramento schedule for the final seven weeks of the 200-plus games season.
 They staged their home games at Ewing Field (the 1914 season's regular home of the San Francisco Seals); and at Oaks Park (regular home of the Oakland Oaks), often playing their Sunday doubleheaders one game on each side of the Bay.
 The Missions' last home games came on Sunday, October 25, with the morning game in San Francisco and the afternoon game in Oakland.

 There was newspaper chatter about the Missions moving to Recreation Park for 1915, but by then they had moved to Salt Lake City, where they became the Salt Lake Bees.